 New: Watch a video about our 2012 Bright STaRS program!

-Click here to read a story about Stanford Earth Sciences High School Summer Internship Program high school students at the 2012 Fall Meeting.
+Learn more about the Stanford Earth Sciences High School Summer Internship Program high school students at the 2012 Fall Meeting.

 Middle and High school students participating in after-school and summer research experiences in the Earth and space sciences are invited to participate in the AGU Bright Students Training as Research Scientists (Bright STaRS) program.
 The Bright STaRS program provides a dedicated forum for ~100 students to present their own research results to the scientific community and learn about exciting research, education, and career opportunities in the geosciences.
 This FREE program is held in conjunction with the annual AGU Fall Meeting in San Francisco, which is attended by over 20,000 Earth and space scientists from around the globe.